piyushsatti/MMAPF/README.md

 # Min-Max Average Pooling Filter for Impulse Noise Removal
 [Piyush Satti](https://scholar.google.com/citations?user=eR10c10AAAAJ&hl=en&oi=ao), [Nikhil Sharma](https://scholar.google.com/citations?user=wVlxsrsAAAAJ&hl=en), [Bharat Garg](https://scholar.google.com/citations?user=M_NAbSkAAAAJ&hl=en)
 ---
-*The source paper[^1] to this implementation can be found [here.](https://ieeexplore.ieee.org/abstract/document/9169792)* If one wishes to fork and run the demo for oneself, one may directly jump to [here.](#How-to-Run-the-Demo?)
+*The source paper[^1] to this implementation can be found [here.](https://ieeexplore.ieee.org/abstract/document/9169792)and the output can be accessed using [this](https://drive.google.com/drive/folders/1fY4z9iJNKcULx3sQ-NiPTcknWT21KHPh?usp=sharing) link.* If one wishes to fork and run the demo for oneself, one may directly jump to [here.](#How-to-Run-the-Demo?)
 A [task list](#task-list) details the steps taken to arrive to the current state of this repo.

 [^1]: DOI:10.1109/LSP.2020.3016868